cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Ensure GUI elements are properlly labelled and document here or in VIPER docs
     - dont use generic / default names and try to be concise (DONE)
 - Create Tab for Unity Bento Arm
-    - Restart Scene
+    - Restart Scene (DONE)
     - Camera Positions
-    - Choose specific scenes
+    - Choose specific scenes -> restart and choosing a scene can be the same thing, need a way to store all the scenes in unity and to store active scene (DONE) then use that value to restart or use the storage of other scenes to load another scene
-- Create Flowchart to show connection with Unity
+- Create Flowchart to show connection with Unity (put in VIPER Doc)
-- Configure the "Shut down demos" button to detect the unity demo stuff
 - Time the thread execution [link](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=netframework-4.8)
-*QUESTIONS*
+- copy functionality of arm and udp connection to no arm shell scene *QUESTIONS*
 - how is the DOF check list configured (probably with a profile)
     - can i create a profile for the virtual bento arm ?